hummingbird-me/kitsu-server/README.md

      devise :database_authenticable, :registerable, :recoverable,
             :validatable, :confirmable

-     # then field-type macros such as enum or has_attached_file
+     # then field-type macros such as enums and associations
      enum rating_system: %i[smilies stars]
-     has_attached_file :avatar

-     # then associations
      has_many :library_entries

      # then validation